 That made me think about the teller at a bank, the person who is the “face” of the bank for all intents and purposes.
 They greet the customers, handle their money, and work directly with the customers – more than anyone else in the bank – yet it is typically one of the lower-paid positions.

 And that made me think about a receptionist at a company.
-Many times, this is considered a lower-paying position too, yet the receptionist is often the first person the company’s most important customers talk with first.
-A talented receptionist is a friendly voice greeting customers who may have questions or concerns about the company, or perhaps a potential customer getting their first impression of the company’s service and culture.
-The receptionist plays a critical role for the company.
+Many times, this is considered a lower-paying position, too.
+Yet, the receptionist is often the first person the company’s most important customers talk with.
+A talented receptionist is a friendly voice greeting customers who may have questions or concerns about the company or perhaps a potential customer getting their first impression of the company’s service and culture.
+The receptionist plays a critical role in the company.

-While this can apply to any of these positions, as well as many others, let’s use the customer support representative as an example.
-These are great people who work in customer support centers and respond to a customer’s questions and complaints with patience, empathy, and efficiency.
+While this can apply to any of these positions, let’s use the customer support representative as an example.
+These are great people who work in customer support centers.
+They respond to customer’s questions and complaints with patience, empathy, and efficiency.
 They answer phones, emails, texts, social media comments, and more.
 They’re your front line for your customers.
 And they’re often referred to as CSRs, or customer service representatives.
 What would happen if you simply changed the word representative to the word professional?
 How would that make the employee feel?
 How would it make the customer feel, knowing that he or she is dealing with a professional?